Visgean/progsoc/CMU_notes/Lecture1.md

 Lastly, print the numbers with the string 'multiples of 2 or 3' preceeding your output, which should be a list containing the designated multiples.

+## Q2.1
+Create a dictionary called great_countries, which links countries that make up the United Kingdom to their respective capitals.

-## Q2
+## Q2.2
-Run a for loop for the dictionary called 'phonebook' (you can copy it above), so that you print out strings in the form e.g. 'Peter has the number 123456'.
+Run a for loop for the dictionary great_countries , so that you print out strings in the form e.g. 'London is the capital of England'.